 Cinnamon is one of the other important spies used widely throughout the world and plays a prominent and important role in Indian culinary as well.

-This beautiful and rich flavored spice is great to use in baking, cooking and grilling.
-It wonderfully adopts to the main ingredient taste and flavor and enhances to the maximum.
+This beautiful and rich flavored spice is great to use in baking, cooking, and grilling.
+It wonderfully adapts to the main ingredient taste and flavor and enhances to the maximum.
 Whether it is curry or pie or apple chips, this ingredient plays its part well.

-Though it is used less in vegetarian recipes but this ingredient would be in the top list while making vegetarian version of meat recipes.
+Though it is used less in vegetarian recipes this ingredient would be in the top list while making a vegetarian version of meat recipes.
 Like,

-As any other spices I buy them in bulk and a store them for couple of years.
+As any other spices, I buy them in bulk and a store them for a couple of years.
 I usually refrigerate them in Ziploc bags for longer storage.

 How to use cinnamon

-You may use cinnamon barks and as well as ground cinnamon in cooking, according to the recipe’s requirement.
-In Indian cuisine the these barks are generally used when compared to ground version.
+You may use cinnamon barks and as well as ground cinnamon in cooking, according to the recipe's requirement.
+In Indian cuisine, these barks are generally used when compared to ground version.

-Why to buy them from the stores and waste your money, where you can bring all those flavors with the whole spices in lesser cost.
-You do not need to be a advanced level chef to do this task.
+Why buy them from the stores and waste your money, where you can bring all those flavors with the whole spices at a lesser cost.
+You do not need to be an advanced level chef to do this task.
 If you know and understand the properties and the taste of the spices you can customize any recipe to your preference.